Professional Positions

 Preferred Qualifications

-• Coordinating 1st-year college residential and transition programs, mentorship efforts, student leadership & retention initiatives.
+• Logistics support with 1st-year college residential or transition programs, mentorship efforts, and student leadership & retention initiatives.

-• Advising and providing consultation for a diverse student population.
+• Advising (academic/student support) and providing consultation for a diverse college student population.

 • Evaluating academic records and formal documents and interpreting department, college, and university academic requirements for degree-granting programs.